What Happens If Children Are Present During A Los Angeles Domestic Violence Situation?

 I've done a lot of these domestic violence cases over the last twenty-five years and whenever there's children present during a domestic violence that makes things much more difficult to resolve.
 The prosecutors and the judges tend to be much harsher when a child is involved.
 Especially if somehow the child is being abused in any way, the prosecutors will come down particularly hard on those type of cases.

 The prosecutors and the police, and even I think judges to some degree — even though they never admit it — they think the children are the best witnesses because they're not going to lie when it comes to a father striking a mother, and therefore, the child is going to be believed.

 The issues become, does the child have an axe to grind?
 Is the child somebody who would lie for one parent over the other?
 Have they been coached in some way?
 Have they been coerced?

 So, a lot of time they're going to try to use that and if there's a child present, the next thing you know, the spouse that's complaining they were domestically abused is in a position where they can now take full custody of the children, and if the person's working, then they're going to have to pay them more money and it's a real nasty thing sometimes when spouses make things up related to children and it's a situation where the child is now put in a very difficult position in having to testify potentially for or against one of the parents.

 They're going to want jail time.
 They're going to want all sorts of extra punishments because they don't children to be a part of a situation where there's domestic violence in the home, so they will charge that person with a very serious crime.

 So, if you've got a domestic violence case where children were present, there are a child endangerment charges, you're looking at losing custody of your children, you're looking at jail time, give me a call.
 We'll sit down and talk and we will get a game plan together.

 For more information on Presence Of Children In A Domestic Violence Case, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.